 “You don’t take a photograph, you make it” – Ansel Adams

 For this series of work I have pioneered a new method which I refer to as Physical Photography.
 I use an adapted document scanner as my camera, which lends a very particular look to the images.
 It offers the opportunity for a decidedly painterly approach, taking photography in its literal sense of ‘painting with light’.
-The resulting images evoke an Old Master style and palette with their soft focus and chiaroscuro modeling of flesh.
-In contrast, though, they are highly contemporary and cutting edge, pushing the equipment beyond its intended purpose.
+These images are not about pin sharp close ups and hyperreal megapixels mania.
+These are simply beautiful, abstracted, light paintings of the oldest subject in art – the human body – smudged, blurred, dark, ghostly, sharp, abstracted, over-exposed as I see fit to render that body as I want it.

 This is an emphatically collaborative and intimate process.
 The lens is in physical contact with the model as the images are slowly produced.
 I’m thus redefining the relationship and the distance between the photographer, the equipment and the model.
 The resulting images are honest, intimate and imbued with a strong sense of personality.
 It can take up to two hours to shoot all the individual panes to make up a portrait, subverting the blink-like speed of modern photography and harking back to a bygone age.
 It is very physically demanding for me and the model to work in this way as I hold the equipment over their body, piece by piece producing an image like some weird game of photographic Twister.
 Hence the Physical Photography title.